 - Provide the means for identifying archaeological sites by requiring surveys and test excavations, depending on the district, through the development review and construction permit process;

-- Provide the means by which archaeological sites may be evaluated for their potential contribution to cultural, educational, historic, economic, and scientific concerns;
+- Provide how archaeological sites may be evaluated for their potential contribution to cultural, educational, historical, economic, and scientific concerns;

 - Establish a procedure for the treatment of archaeological resources on private and public land, thereby mitigating the information loss from the sometimes unavoidable destruction of archaeological resources and providing for the treatment of those resources that can be preserved; and